 El Salvador has suffered a history containing too much pain for its tiny size.
 Though it has almost entirely rebuilt itself since the brutalities of the Civil War in the 1980s, crime-wise El Salvador still remains the most dangerous country in Central America.

 However, bold backpackers and other El Salvador travelers keep visiting El Salvador.
 They’ve got good reasons to.
 The locals are outstandingly welcoming.
 Generations of international surfers testify that the breaks of El Salvador’s Pacific coast rival the best of the world.
-And the nation’s natural beauty—volcanoes, verdant coffee plantations, isolated beaches—is stunning, though its destruction and deforestation near catastrophe.
+And the nation’s natural beauty—volcanoes, verdant coffee plantations, isolated beaches—is stunning, though its destruction and deforestation are near catastrophe.

 The crowded capital of San Salvador hasn't historically drawn much in the way of travelers, but a number of areas have been revitalized in recent years.
 The city is also central to many of El Salvador's attractions, like the beaches and San Salvador volcano.
 Nearby Santa Ana is much more attractive, surrounded by coffee plantations and sugarcane fields—travel to the Mayan ruin of Tazumal, the erstwhile setting of human sacrifice!
 Two hours north, La Palma offers cool weather and beautiful views.